robamu-org/tmtccmd/README.md

 - [Documentation](https://tmtccmd.readthedocs.io/en/latest/)
 - [Project Homepage](https://github.com/robamu-org/tmtccmd)

-This is a small Python framework targeted towards remote system software developers to perform TMTC (Telemetry and Telecommand) handling and testing via different communication interfaces.
-Examples for such systems are CubeSats or Rovers.
+This is a small Python framework targeted towards the testing of remote systems like satellites and rovers.
+It simplifies sending and receiving TMTCs (Telemetry and Telecommands) and testing via different communication interfaces.
 This tool can be used either as a command line tool or as a GUI tool.
 The GUI features require a PyQt5 installation.
 This package also has dedicated support to send and receive ECSS PUS packets or other generic CCSDS packets.

 The TMTC commander also includes some telemetry handling components and telecommand packaging helpers.
 Some of those components are tailored towards usage with the